fraunhofer-isi/micat-vue/THIRDPARTY.md

 -----------

-The following npm packages may be included in this product:
+The following npm package may be included in this product:

- - vue-demi@0.14.5
  - vue-demi@0.14.6

-These packages each contain the following license and notice below:
+This package contains the following license and notice below:

 MIT License